 Next, I was shown the heritage gallery which is semi-permanent installation that features pop-up displays.
 Here you can see a lot of the museum’s heritage pieces and it doubles as a space for events.

 Next to that was 100 heads exhibit by Christine Wignall in the Rummel Room.
 I absolutely adored this one.
 Wignall captured the faces of prominent Banff people, from memory, with clay and acrylic.
 The faces were so full of life.
 You could really get a sense of who these people were just by looking at them.

 There is even more to see in the museum like the heritage homes, archives and library as well as other exhibits like the Philippe Delesalle staircase, and the Founder’s Gallery.
-It was a treat to be at the museum for the first time during its 50 year anniversary.
+It was a treat to be at the Whyte Museum 50th anniversary.
 Do yourself the favour and see this amazing place for yourself, there is really nothing like it.